 Yes, this a real thing.
 The Museum of Sex Machines is located in Old Town Square.
 I didn’t know what to expect, but it caught my attention and I had to check it out.
 The museum was actually really interesting!
 They even have an artifact (dildo) from pre-historic times, which anthropologists believe was really used for…stimulation.
 They also had an artifact from Ancient Greece.
 The proprietors of this museum did their homework, which was really impressive.

 The majority of the artifacts were from 20th century, but I give the museum credit in that it had real artifacts on display.
 I thought they would only have illustrations and descriptions!
 The focus of the museum is BDSM (apparently that particular sexual activity lends itself to machines better than others, who would have thought?) and there were a few graphic machines, photographs, and descriptions.
 I don’t know what I was expecting, but it sure wasn’t a BDSM museum!
-I would totally recommend this museum to people who are interested in human sexuality.
+I definitely recommend this museum to people who are interested in human sexuality.
 Maybe those folks could figure out some of the more confusing contraptions.
 Some of the exhibits were really intense though, so I wouldn’t recommend this museum to someone who is easily embarrassed or grossed out.

 Museum of Ghosts and Legends